Note: This post has been updated 17-Nov-2018 to reflect the current state of the rules.

 for-each x block [ if some-test x [break] <truthy-result> ] or [ // This code runs if the loop breaks -or- DIDN'T // run the body at least once ] for-each x block [ if some-test x [break] <truthy-result> ] and [ // This code runs if the loop doesn't break and ran // the body at least once ]

 Here's a very cool real world case from the console code:

 pos: molded: mold/limit :v 2048 loop 20 [ pos: next (find pos newline else [break]) ] then [ insert clear pos "..." ]

 You have up to 2048 characters of data coming back from the mold, ok.
 Now you want just the first 20 lines of that.
 If truncation is necessary, put an ellipsis on the end.

 loop 20 obviously will always try and run the body at least once.
-(So the loop will never return void here.)
+(So the loop will never return blank here.)

-FIND will return blank if it can't find the thing you asked it, then NEXT of a blank is null.
-So, the ELSE runs when you try to get the NEXT of a blank, but cannot.
-If it makes it up to 20 without breaking, then the ALSO clause runs.
+FIND will return NULL if it can't find the thing you asked it, so the ELSE runs when you can't get the position.
+If it makes it up to 20 without breaking, then the THEN clause runs.

 So there you go.
 The first 20 lines of the first 2048 characters of a mold, truncating with "..."
-I think the ALSO really follows the idea of completion, it makes sense (to me) that a BREAK would bypass an ALSO clause.
+I think the THEN really follows the idea of completion, it makes sense (to me) that a BREAK would bypass a THEN (or an ALSO, which is similar) clause.